 Absolutely!!!
 It will be cold on top of the mountain, so you will need warm clothes and some money for food and drinks!
-There will be a bag check facility at the Activity Hall at the school.
-Bags will need to be checked at the bag drop between 12pm-2pm on the Saturday.
+There will be a bag check facility at the Registration Tent at the start line.
+Bags will need to be checked in at the bag drop between 9am-2pm on Saturday.
 This can be done by pulling the bag label of your bib and attaching it to your bag.
 (Not sure what to do.....just ask when you drop your bag off).
 Bags will then be trucked to the top of the mountain where you can collect after you finish your race.
 You will need to show your bib to be able to collect your bag.

 What time does my race start?

 There will be a race briefing at the start line at the bottom of the mountain at 2:50pm for aspiring competitors (runners, walkers, cyclists and teams).
 It is required that all competitors (with the exception of juniors) attend this briefing.
-Race briefing for accomplished athletes is at 3:20pm and open athletes at 3:50pm.
+Race briefing for accomplished and open athletes is at 3:20pm.

 Racing will then commence with aspiring (and juniors) competitors at approx 3pm, accomplished competitors at 3:30pm and open competitors at 4:00pm.